hack2skill/gen-ai-rush-buildathon/README.md

    - Click "New" and add the directory path of the autodebug folder (e.g., `C:\path\to\directory\containing\autodebug`).

 3. Installing the VS Code Extension:
-   a.
-Open Visual Studio Code.
+   - Open Visual Studio Code.
-   b.
-Press `Ctrl+Shift+X` (or `Cmd+Shift+X` on macOS) to open the Extensions view.
+   - Press `Ctrl+Shift+X` (or `Cmd+Shift+X` on macOS) to open the Extensions view.
-   c.
-Click on the three dots "..." menu on the top-right corner of the Extensions view and select "Install from VSIX...".
+   - Click on the three dots "..." menu on the top-right corner of the Extensions view and select "Install from VSIX...".
-   d.
-Browse to the location where the `.vsix` file is located and select it.
+   - Browse to the location where the `.vsix` file is located and select it.
-   e.
-Visual Studio Code will then install the extension, and you can start using it.
+   - Visual Studio Code will then install the extension, and you can start using it.

 ## Usage
 1. Run your Python program.